3dgeo-heidelberg/etrainee/course/module4/02_aerial_acquisition_preprocessing/02_aerial_acquisition_preprocessing.md

 Before application of the sensor calibration, the dark current must be subtracted from the raw data.
 The dark current measurement, i.e., collecting data with a covered objective lens, is performed prior to the flight.
-Corrections for scattered light, frame shift smear, and bad/erroneous pixels are introduced as described ,e.g., in [de Miguel et al. (2015)](#references) for the CASI sensor.
+Corrections for scattered light, frame shift smear, and bad/erroneous pixels are introduced as described, e.g., in [de Miguel et al. (2015)](#references) for the CASI sensor.
 The sensor calibration follows.
 The gain and offset parameters for each spectral band are determined in the laboratory and shall be regularly recalibrated (as a consequence of sensor aging).

 The water vapour content and the composition and content of aerosols in the atmosphere affect the amount of incident solar radiation and surface reflected radiation captured by the sensor.